 Next, choose your municipality and property type; residential, agricultural, or commercial.
 Tax rates vary across municipalities, so selecting the correct township ensures accurate calculations.
 For instance, Netcong has one of the highest rates, while Harding is among the lowest.

-Applying Credits and Estimating Taxes
+Applying Deductions and Estimating Taxes

 Morris County Property Tax Calculation Example

-Step 1: Determine Market Value
+Step 1: Determine the Assessed Value

-Step 2: Apply Municipality Rate
+Step 2: Apply the Municipal Tax Rate

 Morris County Property Tax Rates 2025 (payable in 2026)